sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 _name_ = (_label_ => _data_ / [ 2* _data_ ])
 ~~~

 The CDDL rule above allows either a single data item or an array of 2 or more data values to be provided.
 When a singleton data value is provided, the CBOR markers for the array, array length, and stop point are not needed, saving bytes.
 When two or more data values are provided, these values are encoded as an array.
-This modeling pattern is used frequently in the CoSWID CDDL data definition to allow for more efficient encoding of singleton values.
+This modeling pattern is used frequently in the CoSWID CDDL specification to allow for more efficient encoding of singleton values.

 The following subsections describe the different parts of the CoSWID model.